andrewye16/improve_detroit_ses_analysis/README.md

-# Debris Removal Requests in Detroit and Social Economic Status
+# Analyzing Debris Removal Requests and Socialeconomic Status in Detroit Neighborhoods

 ## Executive Summary
-This project analyzes how the overall socioeconomic status impacts the volume of Improve Detroit debris-related requests that residents make in different neighborhoods.
+This project analyzes how the overall socioeconomic status impacts the volume of Improve Detroit (similar to 311 in other cities) debris-related requests that residents make in different neighborhoods.

-Using OLS regression, the analysis found that newly vacant properties are most strongly associated with requests per resident (the dependent variable).
-Median earnings from the previous year (2021) and home values (from both the Census Bureau and Zillow) also show a strong negative association with requests per resident.
+Using OLS regression, the analysis found that the number of new vacant properties are most strongly associated with debris removal requests per resident (the dependent variable).
+Median earnings from the previous year (2021) and median home values (from the Census Bureau and Zillow) also show a strong negative association with requests per resident.
 Additionally, the analysis suggests that a higher educational level (defined as the percentage of bachelor’s degree holders) contributes to a decrease in debris-related requests.
-However, higher gross rent does not impact the number of debris-related incidents, nor does the percentage of poverty.
+However, higher gross rent does not impact the number of debris-related requests per resident, nor does the percentage of poverty.

-A model using median earnings from the last year and new vacant properties was fitted (Adjusted R<sup>2</sup> 0.613).
+A model using median earnings from the last year and new vacant properties was constructed (Adjusted R<sup>2</sup> 0.613).
 Higher home values have similar effects (they are also highly correlated with median earnings from the previous year), but median earnings proved to be a better predictor in this model.

-For a full, detailed Jupyter notebook walkthrough, please use `analysis.ipynb`.
+For a complete, detailed Jupyter notebook walkthrough, please use `analysis.ipynb`.

 ## 1. Introduction and Cleaning
 Four datasets were used for this analysis.
 The Improve Detroit and new vacant properties datasets are from the Detroit Open Data Portal (https://data.detroitmi.gov/).
 The Socioeconomic Status dataset was obtained from https://www.unitedstateszipcodes.org/ based on 2020 Census and 2020 American Community Survey.
 The Zillow Home Value Index (ZHVI) comes from https://www.zillow.com/research/data/.

 ### I. Improve Detroit Dataset
 There are 24 columns in this dataset for 513,460 requests.
-Each entry has geographical information, the nature of the request, the description, the timeline of the request being solved by the city, the status of the request, an optional description allowing the reporter to provide more information, the reporting method, a URL to the platform for more detailed information, a unique ID, and a priority code.
+Each request has geographical information, the nature of the request, the description, the timeline of the request being solved by the city, the status of the request, an optional description allowing the reporter to provide more information, the reporting method, a URL to the platform for more detailed information, a unique ID, and a priority code.
 #### i.
 Extracting Zip Codes and Cleaning using Majority Reported
 Around 99.84% of the requests have a zip code associated with them.
-However, some entries have wrong zip codes.
+However, some requests have wrong zip codes.
 The City of Detroit assigns an address ID to an individual address.
 Using a table associating the majority of zip codes reported with that address ID, I fixed the wrong zip codes and added missing zip codes for 3,017 requests.
-There are still less than 0.15% of requests with missing zip codes, and they were removed from the dataset for this analysis.
+There are less than 0.15% of requests with missing zip codes after this procedure.
+These were removed from the dataset for this analysis.
 #### ii.
 Selecting debris-Related Requests
 There are 27 different types of requests (categories) in this dataset.
-I selected debris-related variables from the top 10 most used categories (347,994 or 72.5% of total requests) to analyze.
+I selected debris-related categories from the top 10 most used categories (347,994 or 72.5% of total requests) to analyze.
 <img alt="Top 10 Requests" src="images/top10_pie.png"/>

 The City of Detroit introduces new categories from time to time and made subsets for better classification, as shown in the chart below.

 <img alt="Top 10 Requests by Zip Codes" src="images/first_and_last.png"/>

 Some of these categories have “agency only” in the title, meaning they can only be used by city workers.
-However, city workers are also freely available categories for intended for general pulic.
+However, city workers can also use any categories intended for general pulic.

 ##### Using NLP to understand "DPW DR Coordinator - DPW use only"
-Using unigram NLP on the descriptions, I determined that this category is also used for debris-related requests.
+Using unigram NLP on the descriptions, I determined that this category is used for debris-related requests as well.

 <img alt="Top 10 Requests by Zip Codes" src="images/treemap.png"/>

-Five categories were selected from the most used categories and aggregated into a general debris category.
+Five categories were selected from the most requested categories and aggregated into a general debris category.
 These total 118,302 requests.

 | Request Types                            | Notes                                                                                                              |
 |------------------------------------------|--------------------------------------------------------------------------------------------------------------------|